Cloud Hosted Versus On Premises – Complete Cost Comparison

 In today’s rapidly evolving IT landscape, businesses face a pivotal decision: whether to host their infrastructure in the cloud or maintain it on-premises.
 Cloud-hosted solutions offer scalability, flexibility, and reduced upfront costs, while on-premises setups promise control, security, and long-term cost predictability.
 Both models have their merits, and the choice often hinges on an organisation’s size, regulatory environment, and operational priorities.

 With all this in mind, it’s no surprise that PIP is asked daily—by both existing and prospective clients—which solution is best for their business: cloud-hosted or on-premises?
+This article provides a cloud vs on premise comparison to help clarify the decision.
 And the honest answer, more often than not, is: it depends.
 PIP maintains a neutral stance in this decision-making process.
 We’ve been delivering onsite IT support for over 30 years, and we continue to do so.
 At the same time, we operate our own private cloud and data centre, and as a certified Microsoft Partner, we offer the full Microsoft ecosystem through Microsoft 365 and Azure.

 Historically, we’ve often recommended on-premises solutions to clients with a single office who were looking for a simple, cost-effective setup without unnecessary complexity.
+On premise software was the standard for these straightforward deployments, providing predictable performance and control within the organisation’s own infrastructure.
 These setups were straightforward, predictable, and suited to businesses that didn’t require advanced scalability or remote access capabilities.

 However, the landscape has shifted dramatically in recent years.
 Inflationary pressures, the hybridisation of software platforms—especially from vendors like Microsoft—and the growing demand for robust cybersecurity have all contributed to a change in our recommendations.
 Today, we find ourselves suggesting cloud services for the majority of our clients.
 And frankly, we’re often surprised to see that cloud pricing can be comparable to—or even more affordable than—traditional on-premises setups.